LexferRam/React-testing-library-and-Jest-practice/summary_react_testing/queryMethods.md

 # Query Methods

+Queries are the methods that testing-library provides to find elements in the DOM.
 ## **Screen**

 Is a way to interact with the component that is rendered in the virtual DOM of the test, provides a set of methods to find elements in the DOM.